-Lib Dems claim to have defeated SNP in final General Election constituency count
+Lib Dems claim to have defeated SNP in final general election constituency count

 Editor

-The Liberal Democrats have said they defeated the SNP in the final UK constituency to be declared in the General Election results.
+The Liberal Democrats say they have defeated the SNP in the final UK constituency to be declared in the general election results after two recounts.

-The party shared a post on Twitter, formerly X, which stated: “Liberal Democrats GAIN Inverness, Skye and West Ross-shire.”
+The party posted on social media: “Liberal Democrats GAIN Inverness, Skye and West Ross-shire.”

-It is understood the count is still technically ongoing at the Dingwall Count Centre near Inverness, according to Highland Council.
+The count was still technically going on by late afternoon at the Dingwall Count Centre near Inverness, according to Highland Council.

-Angus MacDonald, Scottish Liberal Democrats Highland councillor, is expected to be announced as the MP.
+But Angus MacDonald, a Scottish Liberal Democrats Highland councillor, was expected to be announced as the MP.

-However, he conceded that he would now not win the seat.
-He also said he will not attend the recount due to prior commitments.
+However, he conceded that he would now not win it, and said he would not attend the recount due to prior commitments.

+“It has been an absolute joy to serve the people of Inverness, Nairn, Badenoch and Strathspey for the past nine years,” he said.

 “People need an MP who will fight for their needs both local and at UK level and during this cost-of-living crisis, they have never needed help and assistance more.